 Substantial Damage and Improvement Guidelines

 Hillsborough County is a qualifying community under the National Flood Insurance Program (NFIP) by adopting and enforcing regulations and codes that apply to all development within the Special Flood Hazard Area (SFHA).
-As a result, our community participates in the Community Rating System (CRS) a credit criteria-based incentive program.
-The purpose of the CRS program is to support the NFIP regulations.
-The county’s participation requires strict adherence to implement floodplain management practices that exceed the Federal minimum program requirements of the NFIP to provide protection from flooding.
-In doing so, the CRS provides flood insurance premium rate reductions to policyholders.
+The county’s NFIP participation requires strict adherence to implement floodplain management practices that exceed the Federal minimum program requirements of the NFIP to provide protection from flooding.
+The County also participates in the Community Rating System (CRS), a credit criteria-based incentive program.
+The purpose of the CRS program is to support the NFIP regulations and our participation in the CRS provides discounts on NFIP flood insurance premiums.
 As an NFIP requirement, Hillsborough County has adopted a Floodplain Management Ordinance.
-Please reference Chapter 3 of the Hillsborough County Construction Code (HCCC), Flood Damage Control Regulations for development requirements within the SFHA.
+The County also enforces the Florida Building Code.
+For development requirements for buildings in SFHAs, please reference the Florida Building Code, as modified by Chapter 3 of the Hillsborough County Construction Code (HCCC), and the LDC 3.06.00 for the Flood Damage Control Regulations.

-Completed substantial improvement worksheets will be evaluated with the permit application to determine if the proposed scope of work constitutes a substantial improvement, or repair of substantial damage:
+Substantial Improvement/Substantial Damage Worksheets completed by the owner and contractor will be evaluated with the permit application to determine if the proposed scope of work constitutes a substantial improvement or repair of substantial damage:

-1. Complete the Substantial Improvement Substantial Damage Worksheet; Pages 1 through 10.
+1. Complete the Substantial Improvement/Substantial Damage Worksheet.
 Ensure all pages are legible.
-Indicate the owner’s name, property address and if the scope of work is an addition, remodeling, or repair and the year the structure was built.
+Indicate the owner’s name, property address and if the scope of work is an addition, alteration, or repair and the year the structure was built.
 Information can be obtained from the Hillsborough County Property Appraiser website.

 2. Complete and sign the Contractor and Owner Attestation.
 Include overhead and profit.